What are the Prerequisites for Nurse Practitioner School?

 Why are Prerequisites for Nurse Practitioner School Important?

 Nurse practitioner prerequisite courses

 are courses that you most likely have taken in either your pre-nursing or undergraduate nursing level career.
 The courses that are considered your prerequisite courses are classes that are viewed as the foundation for your graduate coursework.
 Think of them as building blocks to the more advanced courses.
 Graduate nursing programs want to see that you have successfully passed these undergraduate courses with usually a B or better in order for them to be accepted.
 The reason for this is because graduate programs feel that if you can successfully complete your prerequisite course with this high standard, you will excel in nurse practitioner school.

-The Following is a List of Prerequisites Normally Required for Entry into a Nurse Practitioner Program.
+The Following is a List of Typically Required Prerequisites for Nurse Practitioner School.

 Some universities will require that you have successfully completed a statistics course before beginning your graduate coursework.
 A statistic course will enable you to view and understand data.
 This is important because statistics are a large component of evidence-based

 practice, which drives a nurse practitioner's critical thinking and treatment plans for his or her patients.

 Anatomy and Physiology I is an entry-level course that examines the human body through a systems approach.
 In this nurse practitioner prerequisite course, you will be studying the body's physical structure and each system's physiological component.
 A lab section generally accompanies this course.